ucb-bar/chipyard/docs/VLSI/Sky130-Commercial-Tutorial.rst

 Sky130 Commercial Tutorial
 ==========================
 The ``vlsi`` folder of this repository contains an example Hammer flow with the TinyRocketConfig from Chipyard.
-This example tutorial uses the built-in Sky130 technology plugin and requires access to the included Cadence and Mentor tool plugin submodules.
-Cadence is necessary for synthesis & place-and-route, while Mentor is needed for DRC & LVS.
+This example tutorial uses the built-in Sky130 technology plugin and requires access to the included Mentor tool plugin submodule, which is needed for DRC & LVS.

 Project Structure
 -----------------